puma13992/cinematography/README.md

 - **Wishlist page**

   - Once logged in, users can see their personal wishlist with movies here.
-  - Users can view movies, three in each column, with the owner's name, creation and update dates, title, image, release, director and a snippet of content.
+  - Users can view movies, three in each column on desktop view, with the owner's name, creation and update dates, title, image, release, director and a snippet of content.
   - Users can see how many comments a movie has or how many times it has been added to a wishlist.
   - Users have the same functionality to browse, search and filter movies in their wishlist as on the movies page.